This page contains resources for produce farmers related to COVID-19, as well as the Food Safety Modernization Act (FSMA) Produce Safety Rule.

 The need to maintain social distancing has contributed to an abundance of webinars, podcasts, and other online information-sharing.
 Here are some resources we are aware of:

 - Recordings are available from a series of webinars the Regional Sustainable Development Partnerships hosted on a variety of topics in response to COVID-19, including food safety

-- The Minnesota Farmers Market Association is hosting weekly open zoom forums on Thursdays at 1:00pm.
+- The Minnesota Farmers Market Association is hosting open zoom forums on the first and third Mondays of the month, 1:00pm.

 - Farm Commons has continually released new podcast episodes and webinars in response to COVID-19.
 Topics include legal consideration for sick leave policies, and the legal mechanics of online sales platforms.

 - The Midwest Organic and Sustainable Education Service (MOSES) has launched a new podcast.
 Several episodes relate to COVID-19, including one on food safety with Annalisa Hultberg from the University of Minnesota Extension.

 - The National Young Farmers Coalition released a comparison of direct sales software platforms.
 The University of Vermont Extension also published an overview of various online sales platforms.

 If you feel like you're having a hard time staying afloat, either financially or emotionally, know that you're not alone.
 Please consider these resources available to you:

 - Black farmers, Indigenous farmers, and farmers of color who have lost markets or sales can apply for the Local Emergency Assistance Food Fund (LEAFF).
 LEAFF is not a grant, but a guarantee to buy up to $5000 of produce from each accepted farm during the 2020 season.
 Find additional application details on the fund's website.